 Screenshot from The Complete Pokemon Images Data Set

 To download data from Kaggle, you need to authenticate with the Kaggle services.
 For this purpose, you need an API token.
 This token can be easily generated from the profile section of your Kaggle account.
-Simply, navigate to your Kaggle profile and then,
+Navigate to your Kaggle profile, and then,

 Click the Account tab and then scroll down to the API section (Screenshot from Kaggle profile)

-A file named “kaggle.json” will be download which contains the username and the API key.
+A file named “kaggle.json” containing the username and the API key will be downloaded.

 This is a one-time step and you don’t need to generate the credentials every time you download the dataset.

-Fire up a Google Colab notebook and connect it to the cloud instance (basically start the notebook interface).
-Then, upload the “kaggle.json” file that you just downloaded from Kaggle.
+Fire up a Google Colab notebook and connect it to the cloud instance (start the notebook interface).
+Then, upload the “kaggle.json” file you downloaded from Kaggle.

-Now you are all set to run the commands need to load the dataset.
+Now, you are all set to run the commands to load the dataset.
 Follow along with these commands:

 Note: Here we will run all the Linux and installation commands starting with “!”.
 As Colab instances are Linux-based, you can run all the Linux commands in the code cells.